Start here

 • objective testing to establish a baseline and track progress over time

-• hands-on treatment where appropriate
+• hands-on treatment which may include adjustments and dry needling where appropriate

 • demonstration of self-directed exercises if needed